uikit/uikit-site/docs/pages/javascript.md

 ## Programmatic use

 Programmatically, components may be initialized with the `element, options` arguments format in JavaScript.
-The `element` argument may be any `Node`, `selector` or `jQuery object`.
+The `element` argument may be any `Node` or `selector`.
 You'll receive the initialized component as return value. `Functional Components` (e.g. `Notification`) should omit the `element` parameter.

 ```js
 // Passing a selector and an options object.